pchiusano/pchiusano.github.io/_posts/2018-04-21-evolutionary-methods.markdown

 Let's have a closer look:

 1. Evolutionary systems not stuck at equilibrium (more on this in a minute) have an important long-term trend: the speed at which species can adapt to change _increases over time_.
 The result of this long-term trend is what we now call "intelligence".
 Evolution is deceptive: close up, it seems to find highly specialized, even overfit solutions, but in the long-term, it induces the discovery of quite general solutions.
 Evolution is an "adaptability" discovery machine.
 2. Biological evolution employs several strategies (often missing from our evolutionary algorithms) to decrease the odds of getting stuck in equilibria.
-Perhaps the most interesting: it discovers and refine its own heuristics as it learns.
+Perhaps the most interesting: it discovers and refines its own heuristics as it learns!

 ## Part 1: Evolution improves its own adaptability